How to attract birds to your garden

 Birds will visit your garden if there's plenty of food available, so the first thing to do is get up some feeders.
 Then you need to provide natural food, cover and nesting sites.

 It’s easy to attract birds to your garden, however small and close it is to a city, but the variety of species will increase with its size, how bird-friendly it is and its proximity to countryside or well-wooded parks.

-Birds, such as nuthatches, are never far from mature trees, whereas predators, such as sparrowhawks and tawny owls, penetrate deep into some cities.
+Some birds such as nuthatches are never far from mature trees, whereas predators, such as sparrowhawks and tawny owls, penetrate deep into some cities.